GetStream/stream-video-swift/docusaurus/docs/iOS/advanced/custom-events.md

 }
 ```

 The `handleReaction` method would be your own handling of the reaction.

 #### Sending custom events

 You can also send custom events for cases where you need something different than reactions.
 The steps are very similar to sending reactions above.

-For example, let's see how we can send some broadcasting event to all partcipiants in the call, like starting a game.
+For example, let's see how we can send some broadcasting event to all participants in the call, like starting a game.

 First, let's create a new event type: